Kids after School Recipes, Kids after School Snacks

-Mothers are always eager to appease their children, and are enthusiastic to prepare interesting dishes to serve them when they come back from school, but it is just natural to run out of ideas after a few days.
+Mothers are always eager to appease their children, and are enthusiastic to prepare interesting kids after school snacks to serve them when they come back from school, but it is just natural to run out of ideas after a few days.
 And kids!
 They can sometimes be difficult to please.
 They get bored of having the same kind of food every day, and if you don’t get innovative, they crave for junk food – which is every mom’s nightmare!

-If you eavesdrop on typical moms’ conversations, you will find that they often return to the topic of what they can cook for kids, be it for their tiffin dabba or to have after-school.
+If you eavesdrop on typical moms’ conversations, you will find that they often return to the topic of what they can cook for kids, be it for their tiffin dabba or to have kids after school snacks.
 Discovering recipes that are fun, easy and quick, yet loved by kids is every mom’s top priority.

 So, here we come with our inputs on the topic!

 Nobody knows better than you that kids want variety!
 So, do not repeat the dishes often.
+Try healthy Oats Dosa Healthy Oats Dosa instead of Dosa.
 In fact, at the beginning of the week, you can plan and make a list of after-school snacks to prepare, so that you can avoid repetition.
 You can even rope your child into this activity, so they can share their thoughts on what they want to eat, which makes it doubly interesting to eat them.
 Sometimes, when you have more time on hand, change the dish for the better to pleasantly surprise them when they get home!

-Always try to introduce lots of veggies, fruits and pulses into the snacks you make so that the kids get a good nutrient top-up.
+Always try to introduce lots of veggies, fruits and pulses into the snacks you make so that the kids get a good nutrient top-up like Fruit Chaat.
 You can also substitute refined flour with healthier options, and try to sweeten your snacks naturally with fruits, honey, etc. instead of using white sugar.
 With small substitutions and best practices, you can start paving the way for your children’s long-term good health.

-The food you give your kids after school depends on their schedule.
+Your kids after school recipes depends on their schedule.
 If they are coming home from school, you can prepare snacks hot and fresh and serve them with love.
 On the other hand, if they will be popping out of school and into some other class directly, then you need to pack something in the morning itself.
 Jar snacks are ideal for this because it will remain in the dabba for over 6-7 hours.

-Hot and fresh pancakes and spongy dhoklas are ever-popular with kids, especially if they are made freshly.
+Hot and fresh pancakes and spongy dhoklas are ever-popular kids after school snacks, especially if they are made freshly.
 The aroma of the pancakes and the crunch of the veggies are definitely alluring!